-Bangladesh is famous for it’s delicious food and desserts.
-Specialty of Bangladeshi food is they are spicy.
+Bangladesh is famous for its delicious food and desserts.
+The specialty of Bangladeshi food is they are spicy.
 Rice is the main Bangladeshi food.
-Rice, fish curry, and lentil is the most common traditional Bangladeshi food for general people.
-Bangladesh is also famous for it’s desserts.
+Rice, fish curry, and lentil is the most common traditional Bangladeshi food for the general people.
+Bangladesh is also famous for its desserts.
 You will find dozens of sweets, rice cakes, rice puddings, and many other desserts in Bangladesh, mostly made from rice and cow milk.
-It is a paradise for the food lovers.
+It is a paradise for food lovers.

 List of Top Bangladeshi Food

-Here is a list of the top Bangladeshi food someone must try while visiting Bangladesh for an authentic Bangladesh experience.
-Most of these foods are available to taste on the traditional Bangladeshi restaurants, but some of them are home made food and not available on the restaurants.
-Only chance to taste them is if you get invited by a Bangladeshi family.
-Try these famous Bangladeshi food and let us know in the comments how much you like them.
+Here is a list of the top Bangladeshi food you must try while visiting Bangladesh for an authentic Bangladesh experience.
+Most of these foods are available to taste in traditional Bangladeshi restaurants, but some of them are homemade food and not available in restaurants.
+The only chance to taste them is if you get invited by a Bangladeshi family.
+Try these famous Bangladeshi foods and let us know in the comments how much you like them.

-Paratha is an unleavened flatbread in Bangladesh made by baking flour dough on a frying pan, and finishing off with shallow frying.
+Paratha is an unleavened flatbread in Bangladesh made by baking flour dough on a frying pan and finishing off with shallow frying.
 It is layered by coating with oil and folding repeatedly using a laminated dough technique.
-It is the most popular Bangladeshi food for breakfast in the restaurants, which is normally eaten with vaji (mixed vegetable) or lentil or a mixture of these two together, and with fried eggs.
+It is the most popular Bangladeshi food for breakfast in restaurants, which is normally eaten with Bhaji (mixed vegetable) or lentil or a mixture of these two together, and with fried eggs.

-If you are visiting Bangladesh, the most authentic local way of starting your day would be having a breakfast with paratha, vaji, and egg fry, followed by tea.
-You can also have Nehari with paratha, which is slow cooked beef shank with lots of gravy – a very popular breakfast with the locals.
+If you are visiting Bangladesh, the most authentic local way of starting your day would be having breakfast with paratha, Bhaji, and egg fry, followed by tea.
+You can also have Nehari with paratha, which is slow-cooked beef shank with lots of gravy – a very popular breakfast with the locals.